<< Yesterday | This Day in Baseball History |

 1934 | The late Bill Veeck Sr., a former sportswriter who won three pennants (1918, 1929, and 1932) during his reign in Chicago's front office, is replaced by William Walker as the Cubs' president.
 The 56-year-old baseball executive, whose son will become a Hall of Fame major league owner, died of leukemia during the World Series last season. |

 1945 | The BBWAA does not elect a new member for the Hall of Fame this year.
-Frank Chance (72.5), Rube Waddell (62.3), and Ed Walsh (55.5), all of whom will be inducted by the Veterans' committee in 1946, get the most votes but fall short of the necessary three-fourths of the ballots to be selected. |
+Frank Chance (72.5), Rube Waddell (62.3), and Ed Walsh (55.5) get the most votes, falling short of the necessary three-fourths of the ballots to be selected, become inductees when chosen by the Veterans' Committee in 1946. |

 1950 |

-George Susce is relieved of his duties by Cleveland general manager Hank Greenberg when the bullpen coach's son declines an offer to sign with the Tribe, deciding instead to play for less money with Louisville, a farm team of the Red Sox.
+George Susce is relieved of his duties by Indians' general manager Hank Greenberg when the bullpen coach's son declines an offer to sign with the Tribe, deciding instead to play for less money with Louisville, a farm team of the Red Sox.
 George Jr., who will make his major league debut against the Yankees in 1955, compiles a 22-17 record in 117 games during his five seasons with Boston and Detroit.

 ![]() |